zejiran/backend-simple-buyers-platform/README.md

 for setting up UI and see our web app up and running.

 ## Docker Commands Used
-docker build -t computational-infrastructure/backend-simple-buyers-platform:1.1 .
+-docker build -t computational-infrastructure/backend-simple-buyers-platform:1.1 .

-docker-compose -f deploy.yaml up
+-docker-compose -f deploy.yaml up

 ## License